-PH 315 Christian Apoloaetics II
+PH 315 Christian Apologetics II

 An examination of the diverse philosophical traditions that underlie differing types of apologetic systems.
 It includes readings in primary sources for apologetics in history.
+Students are required to engage an unbeliever in an apologetic encounter for the purpose of sharing the gospel.
 Prerequisite: PH 215